MckennaCisler/audio-text-tx/README.md

 Uni signifies unidirectional operation.
 In this case, specifying a means that you are broadcasting and b means you are listening.

 Bi signifies bidirectional operation.
-In this case, specifying a or b simply signifies that you are different clients.
+In this case, specifying a or b simply delineates clients.